NVIDIA-Omniverse/kit-extension-template-cpp/source/extensions/omni.example.python.hello_world/docs/README.md

 # Example Python Extension: Hello World

-An example Python extension that can be used as a template for creating new extensions.
+An example Python extension that can be used as a reference/template for creating new extensions.